Activiti/activiti-cloud-examples/README.md

     same database instance for all your runtime bundles.
 8) When the runtime-bundle is started, it will be registered with the gateway through eureka.
 Wait for its registration and then you can start instances of its process definitions using postman.

 To customise runtime-bundles to use different processes, modify either docker-runtime-bundle or maven-runtime-bundle before building it in step 6.
-You can start multiple load-balanced instances of the same runtime bundle by repeating step 6 using a different host and container name but the same ACT_RB_APP_NAME.
+You can start multiple instances of the same runtime bundle by adding them into the compose in step 6 using different host and container name and the same ACT_RB_APP_NAME.

 ## Question / Issues / Comments
 Please feel free to open an issue or get in touch with us if you have problems running these